 When will consumers see lower bills?

-Not until the plant itself starts generating, which the government targets for the end of 2026 with a first turbine, building to full operation by mid-2027.
-The transmission network being ready removes one major obstacle, but the savings depend on the power station coming online as planned.
+Not until the plant itself starts generating.
+The government targets the end of 2026 for a first turbine, building to full operation by mid-2027.
+The ready transmission network removes one major obstacle, but the savings depend on the power station coming online as planned.

 Why does this matter for Guyana’s economy?